The Bible says in

 part of your life as a result.
 If you had no change of life or change of

-behavior, then you never acquired true biblical faith.
+behavior, then the evidence is that you never acquired true biblical faith.
 Faith without

 works is dead.